 About Sabudana Khichdi

-Sabudana Khichdi is a savory, and gluten-free dish made with 3 basic ingredients, Sabudana (tapioca pearls or Sago), roasted peanuts, and potatoes.
+Sabudana Khichdi is a savory, gluten-free dish made with 3 basic ingredients: Sabudana (tapioca pearls or Sago), roasted peanuts, and potatoes.

 This sabudana dish is also a popular fasting food in India during the festival season of Navratri, Shivratri, Ekadashi, and other Hindu fasting days.

-Although this recipe for tapioca khichdi is easy and simple, it does require some preparation in terms of soaking the sabudana and proper cooking techniques to make sure the khichri doesn’t clump or become mushy.
+Although this recipe for tapioca khichdi is easy and simple, it does require some preparation, including soaking the sabudana and using proper cooking techniques to ensure the khichdi doesn't clump or become mushy.

-So here are all the tips and tricks to make the best Sabudana Khichdi at home that is fluffy, and soft (not chewy or sticky).
+Here are all the tips and tricks to make the best Sabudana Khichdi at home, which is fluffy and soft (not chewy or sticky).

 Recipe Ingredients

-Peanuts: I've used raw peanuts with skin which I roast, peel, and then crush.
-To quicken the process, you can prep the peanuts ahead of time or buy the already roasted unsalted peanuts.
-If you are allergic, you can make Sabudana Khichdi without peanuts but otherwise highly recommend adding peanuts.
+Peanuts: I've used raw peanuts with skin, which I roast, peel, and then crush.
+To quicken the process, you can prepare the peanuts ahead of time or buy already roasted, unsalted peanuts.
+If you are allergic, you can make Sabudana Khichdi without peanuts; however, I highly recommend adding peanuts for authentic flavor.

-Potato: Potatoes are optional so you make Sabudana Khichdi without potato too.
-I love adding potatoes to my Khichdi especially during fasting since they provide volume, making it more filling.
-You can use boiled potatoes to cut down on cooking time.
+Potato: Potatoes are optional, so you can make Sabudana Khichdi without potatoes, too.
+I love adding potatoes to my Khichdi, especially during fasting, since they provide volume, making it more filling.
+You can use boiled potatoes to reduce cooking time.
 With raw potatoes, cut them into smaller cubes to help them cook faster.

 Spices and seasonings: I only use cumin seeds (zeera), salt (sendha namak), sugar, and green chilies for making sago khichdi.
-These are the basic spices safe to be consumed during fasting (vrat/upvas) but otherwise, you can also add turmeric, red chili powder, curry leaves, etc.
+These are the basic spices considered safe for consumption during fasting (vrat/upvas); however, you can also add turmeric, red chili powder, curry leaves, etc.

 Ghee: For cooking, I prefer making sabudana khichdi with Ghee (Indian clarified butter) and highly recommend it.
 It gives it great flavor.
 You can use oil to keep it vegan.